Brahmayu

 Brahmayu was a Brahmin, residing in Mithila and well-accoplished in the Vedic studies, who figures in the Brahmayu Sutta (MN 91).
-In this sutta, Brahmayu converts to Buddhism after the Buddha convinced him t listen to the dharma by revealing two of the hidden marks of a Buddha, namely "his hidden genitals and enormous tongue."
+In this sutta, Brahmayu converts to Buddhism after the Buddha convinced him to listen the dharma by revealing two of the hidden marks of a Buddha, namely "his hidden genitals and enormous tongue."

+In the text Brahmayu Sutta, there is a philosophical discourse between Lord Buddha and the Brahmin Brahmayu.
+The philosophical discourse is related to the Buddha's identity.
+In the philosophical discourse, Brahmayu inquired about the process of becoming Buddha.
+Then Lord Buddha replied the inquiry of Brahmayu in five lines.